axel-lois/axel-lois/README.md

 <p> This is a fullstack app that i made, that gives you the oportunity to search, filter, sort, create, update and delete pokemon. </p>
 <p> Basically a CRUD fullstack app, in which i hade to make frontend, backend and also the db models myself. </p>
 <p> Code: https://github.com/axel-lois/Pokemon-App </p>
 <p> Page: https://pokemon-app-rose.vercel.app.
-I may say that it's not responsive and could be a little messy in some devices.  </p>
+I may say that it's not responsive and could be a little messy in some devices, plus vercel automatically changed the sizes.  </p>
 <p>Let's see a little bit of the app: </p>

 <p> Landing page </p>